LSEG-API-Samples/Article.EMA.Java.CSharp.RMTES/README.md

 ## <a id="run"></a>How to run

-To build and run the Provider and Consumer projects with Docker, please go to the *RMTES_EMACSharp* or *RMTES_EMAJava* folder via a command prompt and run the following [Docker Compose](https://docs.docker.com/compose/) command.
+To build and run the Provider and Consumer projects with Docker, please go to the *RMTES_EMACSharp* or *RMTES_EMAJava* folder via a command prompt application and run the following [Docker Compose](https://docs.docker.com/compose/) command.

 ```bash
 docker compose up
 ```
-To stop the projects, use the following Docker Compose command inside the same folder.
+To stop the projects, use the following Docker Compose command inside the same folder on a command prompt.

 ```bash
 docker compose down